-- Task directory (if one is defined for the current Task) - Group directories (if the current Task belongs to any groups) - Workspace directory objects to and from the Workspace directory as required.
+- Task directory (if one is defined for the current Task) - Group directories (if the current Task belongs to any groups) - Workspace directory

+You can change the Share Status of a WIP object or a Task at any time.
+When you change the Share Status of WIP objects, Roundtable moves the objects to and from the Workspace directory as required.
 It is possible to have some objects in a Task with a different Share Status than that of the Task.
 However, if a Task has no Task directory assigned, then all objects in that Task must have a Share Status of Central.

-As objects are checked out under a Task they are given the Share Status specified for the Task by default.
+The Share Status of the Task dictates the Share Status for objects when they are checked-out to the Task.
+As objects are checked out under a Task, they are given the Share Status specified for the Task by default.